 It is easily reached by Tube, British Rail and Bus.

 Contact me by phone: 07936 211049 / 0208 568 6147

 This is a confidential line so you can leave a message if necessary.

 How can it Help?

-A therapist will enable you to find your own solution to your difficulties.
+I work in a way that will enable you to find your own solution to your difficulties.
 This is done in the context of a relationship which is built on trust, respect, warmth and empathy.

 Is it Confidential?

 What you talk about in your sessions is confidential to you and your therapist.

 I practice within the Code of Ethics of both UKCP and BACP.
 The Code of Ethics provides practice guidelines with respect to concerns around confidentiality, therapeutic boundaries and the context within which therapy takes place.